 There are even more fun things to see and do at this Georgia State Park.

-You can explore the park through geocaching or the 3.2 miles of Mountain Bike Trails.
+You can explore the park through geocaching or the 4.3 miles of Mountain Bike Trails.
 These trails go right on Monday, Wednesday, Friday, and Saturday, and the trails go left on Tuesday, Thursday, and Sunday.
+They have trails for beginners and for more advanced bikers.

-The park has an observation platform with great views of the river and forest, as well as a river overlook area.
+The park has an observation platform with great views of the river and forest, which you can access from the Tower Trail, as well as a river overlook area along the Riverside Trail.

 Chattahoochee Bend State Park FAQ